 Adam Andis first fell in love with Alaska on a month-long sea kayaking and backpacking trip.
 He decided one month wasn't enough, so he has returned to share and enjoy this beautiful area with others.

 Andis currently lives in Sitka, Alaska where he is the Communications Director and runs a wilderness research program for the Sitka Conservation Society.

 Andis is an ACA certified Open Water Kayak and Rolling instructor, Wilderness First Responder, and Leave No Trace Master Educator.
 He has a B.S.
 Environmental Science and is a founder and board member of the National Wilderness Stewardship Alliance.
 He also owns a graphic design business and is a wicked crossword puzzler.

-Monica Vogel, Senior Guide
+Annette Pearson, Senior Guide